Skip to content

 Prior to his work going on display with the On Your Face collection, Toni had not told his father he was gay.

-Toni continues: “Although there are negative connotations associated with the word in England, in Portugal - which is where my family and I are from - the word pansies mean perfect love.
+Toni continues: “Although there are negative connotations associated with the word in the UK, in Portugal - which is where my family and I are from - the word pansies mean perfect love.
 The same way we have reclaimed the word “queer”, I am reclaiming the word pansy and putting the intent where it really matters.

 “When the work was first exhibited, as it was so public facing, it became an opportunity and meant I had to tell my father for the first time that I was gay.”